 However, taking into account that symbolic quantities like a, b and c may represent complex numbers, Maple will give a more general result outside of the context of the Student package:

-Specialized student packages are available for calculus, precalculus, linear algebra, statistics, vector calculus, and more.
+Specialized student packages are available for calculus, precalculus, linear algebra, statistics, vector calculus, multivariate calculus, numerical analysis, and more.